 How can you remain health conscious as you age?

 Eat foods that provide you with lots of nutrients without generating a lot of extra calories, such as fruits and vegetables (choose different types with bright colors).
 Consider whole grains, such as oatmeal, whole wheat bread, and brown rice, low-fat or skimmed milk and cheese, or soy or rice milk with added vitamin D and calcium, seafood, lean meats, poultry, and eggs, legumes, nuts, and seeds.

 Avoid empty calories, or foods without a lot of nutrients, such as potato chips, candy, baked goods, soda, and alcohol.

 Choose foods low in cholesterol and fat.
 You should pay special attention to avoiding saturated fats and trans fats.
 Saturated fat is usually fat from animals.
 Trans fats are fats processed with margarine and shortening.
 You can find them in baked goods and fried foods bought in some fast food restaurants.

 Drink enough fluids to avoid dehydration.
 Some people lose their thirst as they age.
 Certain medications can make adequate fluids more important.
 Drink adequate water every day for optimal health.

 Get physical activity.
 If you’ve started to lose your appetite, exercise can help you feel hungry.

 A healthy diet rich in important nutrients helps prevent underlying health problems common to older people, such as constipation, heart disease, diabetes, high blood pressure and high cholesterol.
 Nutritious foods can also help you maintain a healthy weight and can do wonders for your energy levels.

-Phoenix Home Care & Hospice Can Help
+How can Phoenix Home Care & Hospice help my senior relative?

 Keep your nutrition top of mind to aid in a smooth transition to the next stage of life.
 Enlist help from the professionals at Phoenix Home Care for assistance with anything you or your relatives may need as they heal at home.